harshpreet9911/Hardware-Shop/README.md

 To run:

-Step 1: The first time run `npm install`
+Step 1: First time run `npm install`

 Step 2: Press ctrl-f5 while your focus is in one of the files that starts with a number and is all lower case.